CarlosZubilete/Personal-Expense-Record-Version-2/README.md

 ## 📝 Legal Stuff

-MIT License - because sharing is caring!
-Check out [LICENSE.md](LICENSE.md) for the boring details.
+MIT License - This project is licensed under MIT.
+Free to learn, modify, and share.

 ## � Meet the Wizard Behind the Code